zombocom/puma_worker_killer/README.md

 end
 ```

 That's it.
 Now on a regular basis the size of all Puma and all of it's forked processes will be evaluated and if they're over the RAM threshold will be killed.
-Don't worry Puma will notice a process is missing a spawn a fresh copy with a much smaller RAM footprint ASAP.
+Don't worry Puma will notice a process is missing and spawn a fresh copy with a much smaller RAM footprint ASAP.

 ## Troubleshooting